Trusted Guidance On Divorce Over 50

 - Division of retirement assets, such as QDROs for pension plans

 For those considering a senior divorce after a long marriage, the court considers various factors to determine eligibility for spousal support in a divorce.
 These include the length of marriage, income and financial resources.
-At her Lisa D. Stern firm, she provides clients with empathetic guidance on elder divorce.
+In her practice, she provides clients with empathetic guidance on elder divorce.

 How Is Retirement Affected By Divorce After Age 50?